pweisenburger/dslparadise/README.md

 assert(b === B("foo", A(List(4, 8), 9, Some(A(List(), 18, None)))))
 ```

 The above snippet of code is taken from [Mutate](https://github.com/stanch/mutate), a macro lens library to allow easier updates of immutable structures.
 As you can see, it passes around a `$` parameter, simply to give you a thing to call properties on in order for the lense to know what to do.
-With Import params, these callsites could be slimmed down to:
+With Scope Injection, these callsites could be slimmed down to:

 ```scala
 import scalaz.std.option._